DART-Lab-LLUI/iMove/README.md

 Please consider leaving your comments on [our discussion page](https://github.com/DART-Lab-LLUI/iMove/discussions/2).

 # Core features
+iMove is written in Python and uses Qt6 QML for it's responsive, tablet friendly, and cross-platform user interface.

 ## IMU Sensor
+Detect and interface with IMU sensors (here [Movella DOT](https://www.movella.com/products/wearables/movella-dot)) using the bluetooth protocol.
+A plugin system to add support for other sensors is also underway.
 <div align="center">
     <img src="https://github.com/user-attachments/assets/fb52a710-6d59-4e5b-8689-45432c3ec5b1" width="70%">
     <br>